 Potential Residency Project

-A sample project that can be accomplished in a twenty day residency is a community heritage book.
-This project can be adapted for students from second grade through high school.
+This poetry project can be adapted for students from second grade through high school.
 The goals of the project are:

 - To collaborate with a teacher to demystify the process of writing poetry.

 - To help students learn to use visual thinking strategies like sketchnoting and illustrated poetry and poetic devices like simile and alliteration., making direct connections to the KY Academic Standards.

 - To provide students the opportunity to explore and express emotions.